Septimus Tustin: Additional service

 Following his time in Washington, Tustin served the Presbyterian Church in Hagerstown, Maryland and First Presbyterian Church of Germantown, Pennsylvania, near Philadelphia (October, 1850, to June, 1852).
 He thereafter was pastor at Havre de Grace, Maryland, following which he served the Presbyterian church in Aberdeen, Mississippi, a position he resigned upon the secession of Mississippi from the Union at the outbreak of the American Civil War.
-Thereafter he served in an appointed government position in Washington D.C. until the time of his death, as well as stated supply pastor of the Fifteenth Street Colored Presbyterian Church.
+Thereafter he served in an appointed government position in Washington, D.C., until the time of his death, as well as stated supply pastor of the Fifteenth Street Colored Presbyterian Church.

 Tustin served as a trustee of Lafayette College.
 He also worked hard to effect a reunion of the Presbyterian denominations.

 Personal life

-Septimus Tustin was married to Eliza Maria Balch (born 1802), daughter of Rev. Stephen Bloomer Balch, in her father’s church in Georgetown, during his pastorate in Leesburg.
+Tustin was married to Eliza Maria Balch (born 1802), daughter of Rev. Stephen Bloomer Balch, in her father’s church in Georgetown, during his pastorate in Leesburg.
 They were the parents of James P. Tustin who became a lawyer in Washington, D.C.
 Some of Rev. Tustin’s letters may be found among the papers of President John Tyler.
 The Rev. Dr. Tustin died on October 28, 1871.